But, not to worry, we got you covered.

 Hostelworld usually offers the best rates as well as deals.

 Fancy a good recommendation cheap hostels in BCN?
 A cheap and super family-style hostel is Barcelona Central Garden.
+They also have a fully equipped kitchen and laundry facilities, really useful!

 Best Hostels in Barcelona for Solo Travellers?